 - The content has a distinct structure.

-- Sections are subtitled or have subheaders.
+- Sections have subheaders.

 - Has a consistent idea or presents ideas to the reader in an organised manner.